 All applicants to the Master's Program in Data Science are required to have an undergraduate degree in related fields with fundamental quantitative training and a minimum GPA of 3.0.
-Conditional admission could be given if a student would satisfy the admission requirement after taking remedial courses at FTCM's undergraduate program in Data Science.
+Conditional admission could be given such that a student would be admitted to the program if they satisfy the admission requirements after taking remedial courses.

-To be considered for the program, you will be required to have completed the following (or equivalents): Calculus I & II; Linear Algebra; Introduction to Probability; Statistical Theory and Methods and/or Applied Regression Analysis; Introduction to Computing; Data Structures and Algorithms; Database Systems
+To be considered for the program, you will be required to have completed the following (or equivalents):

+Calculus I & II; Linear Algebra; Introduction to Probability; Statistical Theory and Methods and/or Applied Regression Analysis; Introduction to Computing; Data Structures and Algorithms; Database Systems